 On Saturday, September 3rd – “Montauk’s Great Day” – President William McKinley toured camp hospitals and addressed 5,000 cheering troops on Montauk’s Great Plain, telling them, “I bring you the gratitude of the nation, to whose history you have added by your valor a new and glorious page.”

 On September 13th, Col. Theodore Roosevelt bid farewell to the Rough Riders, telling them, “You cannot imagine how proud I am of your friendship and regard.”

-In appreciation of his leadership, the Rough Riders present him with Frederic Remington’s Bronco Buster statue.
+In appreciation of his leadership, the Rough Riders presented him with Frederic Remington’s Bronco Buster statue.

 On September 26th, General Wheeler, commander of the camp from August 19 to September 4th, said this of Camp Wikoff: “I think the camp was well laid out, considering the rapidity with which it had to be constructed.
 When Camp Wikoff was most populous, there were twenty-eight square miles of tents, and the scene presented was most beautiful.”